 Right to an adequate standard of living

 People accused of supporting Boko Haram continued to be sentenced to death following unfair trials in military courts; none were executed during the year.
-The vast majority of cases were prosecuted under a deeply flawed anti-terrorism law passed in December 2014.
+The cases were all prosecuted under the deeply flawed 2014 anti-terrorism law.